Pukujan/recap-extractor/projectplan/doc.md

 build a browser crawler
 use RECAP extension
 buy PACER documents
+use RECAP Fetch
+use Supabase
+use remote storage
 show backend internals in frontend turn agents into autonomous chatbots skip tests